 My philosophy is to look at—in this order—first, structure.
 Do the right functions report in the right way so that there is both clarity and collaboration?
 That’s the easy part.

-Secondly, I look at process.
-It’s hard to evaluate the quality of ideas, the quality of creative, the quality of messaging, the quality of the people until you’ve got the proper process, so we’re building that now.
+Secondly, I look at the process.
+It’s hard to evaluate the quality of ideas, the quality of creativity, the quality of messaging, the quality of the people until you’ve got the proper process, so we’re building that now.

 “We use social media as a way to bring life to the mission of the school, to give a voice to the people here so you can experience them and what they’re really like and develop your own perceptions.